joncamp/quicklink2dotnet/QuickLink2DotNet/QuickLink2DotNet/README.txt

 	"using QuickLink2DotNet;"

-	8. Use any of the methods, classes, structs, or enums declared in QuickLink2API.cs that you want to.
+	8. Use any of the methods, classes, structs, or enums declared in QLTypes.cs and QuickLink2.cs that you want to.

 	9. Choose the project's architecture.
 	For a 32-bit program: